beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

 - The class is created with the `@objc` attribute to specify that it will be exposed and usable in Objective-C code.
 This can also be used to expose methods and variables, which we'll get to later on in the guide.
 - Notice that the class inherits from `RCTViewManager`, which comes from the Objective-C file we bridged in "[ProjectName]-Bridging-Header.h".
 - The class overrides the method `requiresMainQueueSetup()`, and returns `true`.
 This is to make the code run on the main thread, which in this case is needed since only the main thread can make use of the `UIKit` framework.
 React Native defaults initialization of native modules/components to a background thread unless explicitly stated otherwise.
 - Finally, the `view()` method instantiates the view that is managed by the module.
-The method is overriden to specify what the view should show.
+The method is overridden to specify what the view should show.

 The `view()` method can return virtually any Swift UI Component.
-In this case it's our custom WebView.
+In this case, it's our custom WebView.
 Let's add the code for the WebView now.
 It can be placed in the same file as the ViewManager:

 ```swift